kartik-v/krajee-markdown-editor/README.md

     - [Safe](https://github.com/markdown-it/markdown-it/tree/master/docs/security.md) by default.
     - Community-written __[plugins](https://www.npmjs.org/browse/keyword/markdown-it-plugin)__ and [other packages](https://www.npmjs.org/browse/keyword/markdown-it) on npm.
 - In addition to supporting all common markdown syntax formats, this also includes support for various `markdown-it` plugins like emojis, smart arrows, checkboxes, subscript, superscript, definition list, footnote, abbreviation, marked / inserted text etc.
 - Advanced additional support for emojis and emoticons to be inserted.
 The editor also supports using rendering emojis using [twitter emojis {twemoji}](https://github.com/twitter/twemoji).
-Note that twitter [twemoji graphics](https://github.com/twitter/twemoji) are licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 - The editor can be configured to use any markdown based parser OR even use a server based parsing via AJAX action.
 - Inbuilt live preview and conversion of the markdown text to HTML formatted text.
 The editor can be toggled and configured to be set in one of the three modes:
    - Editor Mode: Displays only the editor for editing the markdown text.